What Is the Best 350 Legend Ammo? (Accurate and Affordable)

 Why We Chose It

-The main drawbacks are it's difficult to find in stock, and you can't use it in lead-free hunting areas.
+The main drawbacks are that it's (A) difficult to find in stock sometimes, and (B) unsuitable for lead-free hunting areas.

-Winchester Deer Season XP 150gr was a close second for best 350 Legend ammo, so grab some for your AR while it's still available.
+Winchester Deer Season XP 150gr was a close second for best 350 Legend ammo.
+Grab some for your AR whenever it's available.

 Honorable Mention

 Winchester Deer Season XP is comparable to Hornady American Whitetail.
-If your AR doesn't cycle Winchester Deer Season XP, try the Interlock 170gr bullets of Hornady American Whitetail.
+If your AR doesn't cycle Extreme Points, try the 170gr InterLock bullets of Hornady American Whitetail instead.

 Buyer’s Guide: What to Look for in the Best 350 Legend Ammo